mlflow/mlflow/docs/source/llms/tracing/index.rst

 -----------------

 The easiest way to get started with MLflow Tracing is to leverage the built-in capabilities with MLflow's integrated libraries.
 MLflow provides automatic tracing capabilities for some of the integrated libraries such as
-LangChain and OpenAI.
+LangChain, OpenAI, and LlamaIndex.
 For these libraries, you can instrument your code with just a single command ``mlflow.<library>.autolog()`` and MLflow will automatically log traces for model/API invocations to the active MLflow Experiment.